pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/kubernetes/_index.md

 - Go: [`github.com/pulumi/pulumi-kubernetes/sdk/go/kubernetes`](https://github.com/pulumi/pulumi-kubernetes)
 - .NET: [`Pulumi.Kubernetes`](https://www.nuget.org/packages/Pulumi.Kubernetes)

-The Kubernetes provider is open source and available in the [pulumi/pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) repo.

 ### Configuration

 The Kubernetes provider accepts the following configuration settings.
 These can be provided to the default Kubernetes provider via `pulumi config set kubernetes:<option>`, or passed to the constructor of `new kubernetes.Provider` to construct a specific instance of the Kubernetes provider.